Digital preservation: Challenges

 Society's heritage has been presented on many different materials, including stone, vellum, bamboo, silk, and paper.
 Now a large quantity of information exists in digital forms, including emails, blogs, social networking websites, national elections websites, web photo albums, and sites which change their content over time.
 With digital media it is easier to create content and keep it up-to-date, but at the same time there are many challenges in the preservation of this content, both technical and economic.

 Unlike traditional analog objects such as books or photographs where the user has unmediated access to the content, a digital object always needs a software environment to render it.
 These environments keep evolving and changing at a rapid pace, threatening the continuity of access to the content.
 Physical storage media, data formats, hardware, and software all become obsolete over time, posing significant threats to the survival of the content.
 This process can be referred to as digital obsolescence.

-In the case of born-digital content (e.g., institutional archives, websites, electronic audio and video content, born-digital photography and art, research data sets, observational data), the enormous and growing quantity of content presents significant scaling issues to digital preservation efforts.
-Rapidly changing technologies can hinder digital preservationists' work and techniques due to outdated and antiquated machines or technology.
+In the case of born-digital content (e.g., institutional archives, websites, electronic audio and video content, born-digital photography and art, research data sets, observational data), the growing quantity of content presents scaling issues to digital preservation efforts.
+Evolving technologies can hinder digital preservationists' work and techniques due to outdated and antiquated machines or technology.
 This has become a common problem and one that is a constant worry for a digital archivist—how to prepare for the future.

 Digital content can also present challenges to preservation because of its complex and dynamic nature, e.g., interactive Web pages, virtual reality and gaming environments, learning objects, social media sites.
 In many cases of emergent technological advances there are substantial difficulties in maintaining the authenticity, fixity, and integrity of objects over time deriving from the fundamental issue of experience with that particular digital storage medium and while particular technologies may prove to be more robust in terms of storage capacity, there are issues in securing a framework of measures to ensure that the object remains fixed while in stewardship.